John Kelley (criminal)

 John Joseph Kelley (known as "Red Kelley"; a.k.a.
-"Irish Red Kelley" and "Jack Kelley") (3 June 1914-10 February 2000) was a reputed mobster who was an associate of the Patriarca crime family.
+"Irish Red Kelley" and "Jack Kelley") (3 June 1914 –10 February 2000) was a reputed mobster who was an associate of the Patriarca crime family.
 A robber and a hit man, his nicknames in the underworld were "Swiss Watch," due to the methodical way in which he plotted his robberies, and "Saint John," due to his patience.

-Early Criminal Career
+Early criminal career

 Kelley's first arrest took place on May 24, 1954 at the Suffolk Downs Race Track.
 The police alleged that Kelley had in his possession 16 brand new $1 bills which bore the serial numbers of money stolen from a bank in Belmont nearly two months earlier.

 Kelley pleaded not guilty to the charge of “receiving of stolen goods”.
 After ten hours of deliberation by the jury, a mistrial was declared in January 1955.

 The retrial began in March 1955.
 The judge declared that Kelley could not be convicted of both robbing the bank and of receiving stolen goods, so the jury had to choose one crime or the other.
 Kelley was subsequently found guilty of the lesser charge of receiving stolen goods and sentenced to four to five years in State Prison.
 His appeal was rejected in November 1955 by the Massachusetts Supreme Court.

 Kelley spent the last part of his 22 month stretch in prison as a chaplain’s assistant in the Plymouth area at one of the camps that were adjuncts to the Massachusetts State Prison system.